Saggi432/gke-private-api/README.md

 ## Objective

 Currently there are several ways to access a k8s-api-server configured with private end point on GCP.
+By deploying this helm chart you should be able to access the k8s api from your desktop as long as you are in your corporate network.